richardturnnidge/i2c_lessons/README.md

 <B>REAL TIME CLOCK modules</B>

-This is for RTC modules based on the DS 3231 chip.
+This is desinged for RTC modules based on the DS 3231 chip.

-<b>mos_setrtc.bin</b>

-Place this binary in your SD card's BIN folder.
-Add the command 'mos_setrtc' to your autoexec.txt file if you want it to run after each boot.
-Or, call it whenever you want with:
-<i>*mos_setrtc</i>

 <b>settime.bin</b>

 Place this binary in your SD card's BIN folder.
+This command will allow you to set the real time store on the DS3231 module.
+With an onboard battery, this will keep the correct time, even when your Agon is powered down.

 Use the command:

 <i>*setttime seconds minutes hours day date month year</i>